Deploy Microsoft Teams Rooms with Microsoft 365 or Office 365

 Before you deploy Microsoft Teams Rooms with Office 365, be sure you have met the requirements.
 For more information, see Microsoft Teams Rooms requirements.

 To enable Skype for Business, you must have the following:

 Skype for Business Online (Plan 2, or an Enterprise-based plan) or higher in your Office 365 plan.
 The plan needs to allow dial-in conferencing capabilities.

-If you need dial-in capabilities from a meeting, you will need an audio conferencing and Phone System license.
-If you need dial-out capabilities from a meeting, you will need a domestic or domestic and international Calling Plan.
+If you need dial-in capabilities from a meeting, you will need an Audio Conferencing and Phone System license.
+If you need dial-out capabilities from a meeting, you will need an Audio Conferencing license.